MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-management-and-services.md

 To use the Microsoft Store collection API and the Microsoft Store purchase API to access ownership information for apps and add-ons, you need to enter the associated Azure AD client IDs here.
 Note that it may take up to 16 hours for these changes to take effect.

 For more info, see [Manage product entitlements from a service](../monetize/view-and-grant-products-from-a-service.md).

+## Administrator consent

+f your product integrates with Azure AD and calls APIs that request either [application permissions or delegated permissions](https://developer.microsoft.com/graph/docs/concepts/permissions_reference) that require administrator consent, enter your Azure AD Client ID here.
+This lets administrators who acquire the app for their organization grant consent for your product to act on behalf of all users in the tenant.

+For more info, see [Requesting consent for an entire tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-scopes#requesting-consent-for-an-entire-tenant).

 ## App management